Ejay Falcon

-Ejay Lasap Falcon (born 21 November 1989) is a Filipino actor, model, endorser and politician who is the vice governor of Oriental Mindoro.
+Edward Jake "Ejay" Lasap Falcon (born 21 November 1989) is a Filipino actor, model, endorser and politician who last served as the vice governor of Oriental Mindoro from 2022 to 2025.
 As an actor, he came to prominence in 2008 after winning the reality show Pinoy Big Brother: Teen Edition Plus.

-In 2009, the soap Katorse, a remake of a 1980 film, gained him prominence.
-In 2012, he starred in a Daytime drama Mundo Man Ay Magunaw, a comics serial and the '90s film adaptation as Rominick Sarmenta.
+In 2009, the soap opera Katorse (a remake of a 1980 film), gained him prominence.
+In 2012, he starred in a Daytime drama Mundo Man ay Magunaw (a comics serial and the '90s film adaptation as Romnick Sarmenta).
 In 2016, he starred in The Greatest Love which gained Outstanding Praise for all the cast members involved.
 In 2017, the series The Blood Sisters gained him a new following as it reunited him with his Katorse castmates.
 From 2019 to 2020, he led the series SanDugo on Daytime which gave him leading man status.
+After almost 18 years with ABS-CBN, Falcon officially transferred with GMA Network in 2024.

 Early life

 According to the Pinoy Big Brother: Teen Edition Plus website, Falcon's mother left his family in Mindoro when he was little and they never heard anything from her for a long time so at the age of 15, he went to Manila to look for her, only to find out that she had another family.
 During his three-year stay in Manila, he went to University of Manila and took a course in Hotel and Restaurant Management but was forced to quit school because of financial problems.
 It was also during that time that he met his manager, showbiz hairstylist Benjie Alipio, who took him in as a talent and entered him in Circle of 10 talent search.
 He did not win any title in the said talent search but it served as his ticket to get guest stints in various TV shows.
 Falcon was a former member of the Iglesia ni Cristo.

+In August 2024, Falcon graduated from University of Makati with a Bachelor's degree in political science major in Local Governance.